-Evergreens: hemlock, red pine, jack pine, red spruce, white spruce
+Evergreens: hemlock, red pine, balsam fir, jack pine, red spruce, white spruce, black spruce, N. white cedar

-Other: American mountain ash, fire cherry, balsam poplar, American beech, chokecherry, pin cherry
+Other: paper birch, river birch, Am. mountain ash, fire cherry, quaking aspen, balsam poplar, American beech, pin cherry, black ash, tamarack

-\Resilient and At Risk lists are based on modeling by the USDA Forest Service.
+Resilient and At Risk lists are based on modeling by the USDA Forest Service.
 With all models, there is some uncertainty.
 Some species may fare better (or worse) in different settings depending on prevailing ecological factors at the site.
 Landowners should enhance diversity to improve climate resilience and not necessarily limit their management decisions based solely on these models.